 Aside from the standard kinds of hazards, handling interrupts becomes more complex the more complicated the pipeline.
-Ideally, you want your architecture to maintain precise exceptions: any instruction that entered the pipeline before that causing the exception should finish, and any instruction that enters the pipeline later should not finish, and should not have any effect on the machine state.
+Ideally, you want your architecture to maintain precise exceptions: any instruction that logically entered the pipeline before that causing the exception should finish, and any instruction that logically enters the pipeline later should not finish, and should not have any effect on the machine state.
+In other words, interrupts should not behave differently than if the instructions execute in order.

-There is considerable complexity in handling floating point because some instructions take multiple cycles and hence make it hard to maintain precise exceptions (e.g. a divide overflow exception may take a few cycles to become apparent, implying that other logically later instructions that subsequently completed should be rolled back).
+There is considerable complexity in handling floating point because some instructions take multiple cycles and hence make it hard to maintain precise exceptions (e.g. a divide overflow exception may take a few cycles to become apparent, implying that other logically later instructions that completed before the long-running instruction should be rolled back).
 Long instruction completions also make it possible even with our simple pipeline model to have WAR hazards.